Sayed-Nabil-Habib/Sayed-Nabil-Habib/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my Portofoli
+- 🔭 I’m currently working on my Portfolio 1
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on all my projects
 - 🤔 I’m looking for help on my learning, always good to learn more